 First, think about what metadata should exist.
 Then, after requirements are formalized, publishing should be updated to allow for the input of this data.
-Content management systems should require each article to have this data to be published.
+Content management systems should require each article to have this data to be published on the website.

 Requiring the appropriate metadata for new content is a significant step forward.
-However, many publishers also have an archive of older content being shared consistently on social media.
-Publishers should take the time to survey their content archive and make sure their most important historical content is packaged and optimized for social.
+However, many publishers also have an archive of older content shared consistently on social media.
+Publishers should take the time to survey their content archive and make sure their most important and valuable historical content is packaged and optimized for distribution to social platforms.

-Additionally, investing in the social metadata input doesn’t fix the social metadata output.
+Additionally, investing in the social metadata input is not a magic bullet to fix the social metadata output.
 Social meta tags are critically important, and implementation can often be more complex.
 Publishers should avoid common meta tag mistakes that can cause some of their content to display incorrectly on social and underperform when shared.